redpanda-data/connect/website/docs/guides/bloblang/advanced.md

 ## Message Expansion

-Expanding a message into >1 messages can be done by using Bloblang to map messages into an array and following it up with an [`unarchive` processor][processors.unarchive].
+Expanding a single message into multiple messages can be done by mapping messages into an array and following it up with an [`unarchive` processor][processors.unarchive].
 For example, given documents of this format:

 ```json
 {